Submitted by Wally

 4. Add white wine to this mixture.
 Add cream & stir thoroughly.
 Turn down to simmer & leave for 10 minutes.

-5. Add parmesan & fresh herbs.
+5. Add Parmesan & fresh herbs.
 Allow to simmer for a further 5 minutes.
 Add cooked pasta to pan & stir through.

 6. Garnish with fresh herbs & serve with a crispy side salad.